Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 - Monitor the effectiveness of certain treatments, such as cancer treatment

 - Detect internal injuries and internal bleeding

 During a CT scan, you're briefly exposed to ionizing radiation.
-The amount of radiation is greater than you would get during a plain X-ray because the CT scan gathers more detailed information.
-CT scans have not been shown to cause long-term harm, although there may be a very small potential to increase your risk of cancer.
+The amount of radiation is greater than you would get during a plain X-ray because the CT scan gathers more-detailed information.
+The low doses of radiation used in CT scans have not been shown to cause long-term harm, although at much higher doses, there may be a small increase in your potential risk of cancer.